kbtang28/tang-etal_inprep/README.md

 ### Input data & contributing modeling software

 We use simulations from [ACORN](https://github.com/AndersonEnergyLab-Cornell/ny-clcpa2050/tree/main) in our study.
 For convenience, relevant model input and simulation results for the three base scenarios analyzed in the first part of our results are provided in the `ACORN` directory.
-Reproducing the scenario discovery portion of our analysis requires model input and simulation results from the full scenario ensemble described in [Liu et al. (2023)](https://arxiv.org/abs/2307.15079) and documented in the above repository.
+Reproducing the scenario discovery portion of our analysis requires model input and simulation results from the full scenario ensemble described in [Liu et al. (2023)](https://arxiv.org/abs/2307.15079) and documented in the linked repository.

 ### Output data